gitbito/AI-Automation/documentation/create_overview_doc/README.md

 ## Description
 This is a bash script designed to automate the generation of documentation for a codebase.
-It's tailored to extract docstrings, file summaries, and code flow diagrams from Python and JavaScript files.
+You get an overview of the module in natural language, an explanation of all the functions and variables and their role in the module.
+You also get a visualization Flow Map of the code flow.
 The generated documentation utilizes tools such as Bito, Code2Flow, Graphviz, and jq.

 ## Prerequisites